 Uhh…is giving away money a good personal finance tactic?

-If I’ve left you confused, let me clarify: don’t put yourself in a financial bind because you start leaving $20 bills after every cup of diner coffee.
+If I’ve left you confused, let me clarify: don’t put yourself in a financial bind because you start leaving $20 bills after every cup of diner coffee (speaking of…any interest in free Starbucks?).
 That’s not what I’m suggesting.

 The idea behind this generosity is “you make a small sacrifice so someone else can get a big win,” combined with, “pay a little more up front, and potentially reap bigger rewards down the road.”
 It’s making the easy pass so someone else can score, combined with planting trees for 20 years from now.
 If can afford to, your generosity can help all parties involved in the long run.